Pricing strategy: Premium pricing

 These are important drivers and examples of premium pricing, which help guide and distinguish of how a product or service is marketed and priced within today's market.

 Price discrimination

-Price discrimination is the practice of setting a different price for the same product in different segments to the market.
+Price discrimination is the practice of setting a different price for the same product in different segments of the market.
 For example, this can be for different classes, such as ages, or for different opening times.

 Price discrimination may improve consumer surplus.
 When a firm price discriminates, it will sell up to the point where marginal cost meets the demand curve.
 Some conditions are required for price discrimination to exist: